ChrisGitmed/algorithms/README.md

 ## algorithms

-A repo created to store alorithms and practice unit testing.
+A repo created to store alorithm solutions from places like leetcode and codesignal.